 What Are the Goals for My Emergency Visit?

 When you come in with an emergency, Dr. Grafton Teets will want to accomplish several things: stabilize your condition, manage your pain, diagnose the problem and recommend treatment.
 These things will occur during your examination.
 Our dentist will require an x-Ray of the tooth concerned to assess its condition.
 He may or may not be able to provide treatment at the emergency visit.

 What if I Have an Emergency After Office Hours?

 Life happens and your dental emergency may occur after hours.
 Please call the office and do the following: one, listen to the directions on the answering machine, and two, leave us a message so that we may contact you first thing in the morning to check on you.
 If you decide to go to the Emergency Room or Urgent Care Center, they will ask you to contact us for follow up.
 It is helpful for you to bring any paperwork that you were given at the ER to your follow up appointment with Dr. Grafton Teets.

 If you have experienced trauma to the head or neck, we recommend that you visit the emergency room or your general physician before coming to us, even if your smile is also damaged.

 If you are unsure if you have a real emergency, or if you have a nagging worry, call our office.
 We will take your information, consult with our dentist and give you next steps.
-It is the goal of everyone at Biloxi Family Dental Care that you feel free to consult us at any time and be reassured about your dental health.
+It is the goal of everyone at Gulf Coast Dental Care of Biloxi that you feel free to consult us at any time and be reassured about your dental health.